CLEPyLadies/pyladies-official/content/get_started.md

 `Summary: Short version for index and feeds # Again all of these are optional.`

 Your super content goes below your metadata block.
-Make sure to include a screen-reader guide to all markdown elements by including the code `{: aria-label='Your brief description for a screen-reader' }` to ensure our site is as accessible as possible.
-Remember to commit changes with **"Create a new branch for this commit and start a pull request"** before moving on!
+Remember to commit changes with meaningful messages before moving on!

-4. Check to see if your fork is behind the main repo by any number of commits.
+5. Check to see if your fork is behind the main repo by any number of commits.
 These may cause problems if merge commits emerge between fork and PR.

-5. Make a new pull request on the main repo by selecting `compare across forks` and setting your fork master as the head.
+6. Make a new pull request **from [the main repo](https://github.com/CLEPyLadies/pyladies-official)** by selecting `compare across forks`, setting your fork master as the head, giving your PR a meaningful title, and submitting your request.
-(Remember to click the green button when the merge is available!)

-6. BOOM!
+7. BOOM!
 You're officially an open-source contributor.
+We may ask for changes before merging your fork, but you've successfully gotten started!
-Shoot us an email or get at us on social if more than a week goes by and we haven't addressed your PR!
+Shoot us an email or get at us on social if more than a week goes by and we haven't addressed your PR.
+We are very encouraging of new contributors, so give it a shot!